 Quick Look plugins

-These plugins adds support for the corresponding file type to Mac Quick Look (In Finder, mark a file and press Space to start Quick Look).
-The plugins includes features like syntax highlighting, markdown rendering, preview of JSON, patch files, csv, zip files and more.
+These plugins add support for the corresponding file type to Mac Quick Look (In Finder, mark a file and press Space to start Quick Look).
+The plugins includes features like syntax highlighting, Markdown rendering, preview of JSON, patch files, CSV, ZIP files and more.

-$ brew cask install \ qlcolorcode \ qlstephen \ qlmarkdown \ quicklook-json \ qlprettypatch \ quicklook-csv \ betterzipql \ webpquicklook \ suspicious-package
+$ brew cask install \ qlcolorcode \ qlstephen \ qlmarkdown \ quicklook-json \ qlprettypatch \ quicklook-csv \ betterzip \ webpquicklook \ suspicious-package

 Here are some useful apps that are available on Cask.

 $ brew cask install \ alfred \ android-file-transfer \ asepsis \ appcleaner \ caffeine \ cheatsheet \ docker \ doubletwist \ dropbox \ google-chrome \ google-drive \ google-hangouts \ flux \ latexian \ 1password \ pdftk \ spectacle \ sublime-text \ superduper \ totalfinder \ transmission \ valentina-studio \ vlc